-- 'How to...' guides to help you to plan and fundraise for your church project: - 1.
-How to... fundraise for your project:

-This is clear, practical guidance on identifying the most appropriate funders, and writing a concise cover letter, a clear statement of need and completing application processes correctly;

-2. How to... develop a fundraising strategy:

-For larger, more complex projects it is important to develop and communicate a funding plan.
-This guide takes you through this process step-by-step, and helps you to implement the plan once it's developed.

-- National and Diocesan Funding Guides: - 1.
-Diocesan Funding Guide: This is a one-stop-shop listing funders of church buildings and projects across the Diocese of Bristol. - 2.
-National Funding Guide: This Charitable Grants for Churches guide lists a selection of funders that support church projects nationwide. - The website also signposts links to further advice and support, including fundraising consultants, and regular workshops and events for parishes.
+- 'How to...' guides to help you to plan and fundraise for your church project: - I. How to fundraise for your project This is clear, practical guidance on identifying the most appropriate funders, and writing a concise cover letter, a clear statement of need and completing application processes correctly. - 2.
+How to develop a fundraising strategy For larger, more complex projects it is important to develop and communicate a funding plan.
+This guide takes you through this process step-by-step, and helps you to implement the plan once it's developed. - The website also signposts links to further advice and support, including fundraising consultants, and regular workshops and events for parishes.

-Please contact the Giving and Resources Adviser on 0117 9060100 if you would like to discuss funding options for your project.

-Written by Emma Bakewell, Parish Buildings and Planning Officer, and Clare Fussell, Giving and Resources Advisor.